-Everyone is extremely busy, and it can be very difficult to fit everything we need to achieve into our day.
-Often, it's a catch 22 situation of needed to study more to improve our prospects and finding the time and money to do more study!
-One way you can achieve what you need to is by doing an online course.
+Everyone is extremely busy, and it can be challenging to fit everything we need to achieve into our day.
+Often, it's a catch 22 situation of needing to study more to improve our prospects and finding the time and money to do more study!
+The good news is, you can achieve what you need to be doing an online course.

 There are now hundreds of online course providers to choose from, so take your time, shop around and find the best one for you.